-The Minimum Legal Working Age in Pennsylvania
+The Minimum Age to Work in Pennsylvania

-If you're a Pennsylvania youth who's looking for a job, how old do you have to be to start working in your state?
+If you're a Pennsylvania minor who's looking for a job, how old do you have to be to start working in your state?
 Maybe you want a job so you can start saving up for a bike, a car or college, or maybe you just want some cash for the time you spend hanging out with your friends.
 Maybe you even want to help your family make it through hard times.
 In any case, the rules don't change, but there are a few exceptions.

 How Old You Must Be to Work in Pennsylvania

 Federal child labor laws state that the minimum age to work is generally 14, but child labor laws in each state may also indicate a minimum age to work, as well as what permits are necessary.
 Unfortunately, the more restrictive law applies when there's a conflict between state and federal law.
 In other words, if your state says 13 but federal law is 14, you typically have to wait until age 14.
 The state law and federal laws are in agreement in Pennsylvania.
 Fourteen is the standard age to work both in the state and nationally.

 Children under 14 may work if they're employed on a farm or in domestic service in a private residence.
 On farms, however, the farmer must be the person who hires the child, and this is often the child's parent.
 Children as young as age 12 can work as golf caddies, and 11-year-olds can work as news carriers.
 Children of various ages can work as performers if they're in the entertainment field.

 Minors don't need an age certificate, but Pennsylvania state law requires that they have a child employment certificate – in other words, a workers permit.
 The permit is required until they become legal adults at age 18 and can usually be acquired at the child's school.
 Children under 16 should also have a statement from their parent or guardian giving permission for them to work and recognizing that they understand the duties and hours of employment.